dlyili/darknet-cpp-windows/README.md

 Windows support for Darknet-cpp.
 This repository provides visual studio project files for Darknet-cpp.
 This repository does not require additional libraries like pthread, and provides all requirements integrated.
 It supports Yolo v3.

 - Support for 2015, 2017 Visual Studio versions, with one of below.
-- Needs CUDA 8.0 (and its environment settings correctly defined, with Visual studio integration enabled), and CUDNN, OpenCV3 or
-- Needs CUDA 9.1 (and its environment settings correctly defined, with Visual studio integration enabled), and CUDNN, OpenCV3
 - Needs CUDA 10.1 (and its environment settings correctly defined, with Visual studio integration enabled), and CUDNN, OpenCV3.4

 ## Steps to build darknet-cpp-windows: